 He was called to the Bar by Gray’s Inn in 1969 and became a Queen’s Counsel in 1984.
 He was appointed an Assistant Recorder in 1984 and a Recorder in 1987.
 He was appointed a Judge of the High Court of England and Wales in 1996 and was assigned to the Queen’s Bench Division and to the Commercial Court.
 From 1998-2001 he was one of the Presiding Judges of the Wales and Chester Circuit.
 He was Judge in Charge of the Commercial Court in London from April 2002 to July 2003, when he was appointed as a Lord Justice of Appeal.

 He has been a member of the Judges’ Council since 2002.
 He was the Senior Presiding Judge for England and Wales from 2003 to 2006.
 From 2008 to October 2011 he was Vice-President of the Queen’s Bench Division.
-He has been President of the Queen’s Bench Division since October 2011.
+He was President of the Queen’s Bench Division from October 2011 to 2013.
 He has been Deputy Head of Criminal Justice since 2008 as well as judge in charge of European issues from 2007-2011.
 He was President of the European Network of Councils for the Judiciary from May 2008 to December 2010.

 The Right Honourable Lord Justice Treacy